ZaiFlux/cloudhoux-aws-platform/README.md

-# ☁️ CloudVox
+# ☁️ CloudHoux
 ## Secure Cloud-Native File Storage Platform on AWS

 ---

 ## 📌 Overview

-**CloudVox** is a secure, scalable, and cloud-native file storage platform built on Amazon Web Services (AWS).
+**CloudHoux** is a secure, scalable, and cloud-native file storage platform built on Amazon Web Services (AWS).

 The platform allows users to securely upload, store, manage, and access files from anywhere while demonstrating modern Cloud Engineering practices.